 About Jessica Chiappone

-Jessica joined the FRRC almost 6 years ago and currently also works as a Legal Assistant.
-She is the Founder and a current consultant of NSU Law Children and Families Clinic, which serves as a general Education Advocacy and RTI Advocacy Department for those in need of legal services.
+Jessica joined the FRRC almost 6 years ago.
+She was the Founder of NSU’s Law Children and Families Clinic- Education Advocacy Program, which served as a general Education Advocacy and RTI Advocacy Department for children and young adults in need of legal services.
 She has been volunteering for “Guardian Ad Litem Program” regularly for almost 8 years.
-She served on the Criminal Justice Committee for 3 years.
+She served on the ABA Criminal Justice Committee for 2 years.
 Like Desmond, she too is determined to make a positive change.

 Ms. Chiappone is the current Vice- President of Florida Rights Restoration Coalition.
-As a single mother raising two outstanding young boys, current ages eleven and five, Ms. Chiappone was able to obtain her law degree from Nova Southeastern University in 2011.
-Ms. Chiappone has since passed the New York Bar Exam and is planning on taking the July 2012 Florida Bar Exam.
+As a single mother raising two outstanding young boys, Ms. Chiappone was able to obtain her law degree from Nova Southeastern University.
+Ms. Chiappone has since passed the New York Bar Exam and is currently pursuing her Ph.D.

 Ms. Chiappone is respected among her peers and is well known in her community for her dedication and advocacy for disadvantaged youth and in the area of re-entry services and rights for impacted individuals.

 While attending law school, Ms. Chiappone was appointed by the American Bar Association as Law Student Division Liaison to the Criminal Justice Section’s Juvenile Justice Committee in both 2009 and again in 2010.
 Included in her work with the ABA, Ms. Chiappone researched various aspects of the collateral consequences of juvenile adjudications and drafted research summaries for a proposed policy that was subsequently adopted as an official ABA policy.
 Due to her dedication and hard work with the Juvenile Justice Committee, Ms. Chiappone was awarded ABA LSD Outstanding Liaison Award in 2010.